wing5wong/artisan-whs-static/source/_announcements/2020-03-10_student-achievement-conferences.md

 ---
 Student Achievement Conferences (Parent Teacher Interviews) will be held on Wednesday 1 and Thursday 2 April.

-Details will be advised in the Interim Report emailed to all parents / caregivers on Wednesday 18 March.
+Details will be advised in the Interim Reports.
+These reports will be emailed and posted to those without email on Wednesday 18 March.